one-among-us/data/people/MeowBot233/page.en.md

     alias: MeowBot233, YukisawaNya
 ---

-> I heard this story from a wind spirit from afar,
+> Here is a story.
 >
+> A story, from a wind spirit from afar,
+>
-> The wind spirit brought it to the autumn leaf pile (translator: One Among Us’s Chinese name has the meaning of autumn leaves),
+> The wind spirit brought it to the autumn leaf pile,
 >
 > waiting for a destined listener.
 >